T-34: Finland

 The Soviet and Finnish armies used T-34s until the 1960s; the former included the 76.2 mm-armed versions until at least 1968, when they were used in filming the sequel to the movie The Alive and the Dead.
 The Finnish tanks were captured directly from the Soviets or purchased from Germany's captured stocks.
 Many of the Т-34-85s were enhanced with Finnish or Western equipment, such as improved optics.

 Vietnam

 During the Vietnam War, the North Vietnamese Army was equipped with many Soviet T-34-85 and these were used in the Operation Lam Son 719, the 1972 Easter Offensive and the 1975 Spring Offensive.
 They were later used during the Vietnamese invasion of Kampuchea and the Sino-Vietnamese War.
 A small number are currently being used as trainers.
 The rest are in storage and no longer serve as active duty battle tanks.

 Yemen

 In 2015, both T-34-85 Model 1969 tanks and SU-100 self-propelled guns were photographed being used in Houthi takeover in Yemen.
-Some even being shot with anti-tank guided missiles.
+Some were even being fitted with anti-tank guided missiles.